Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

 ## Recommendations

-One of the first recommendations for the company would be to improve their customer service.
+The first recommendation to the company would be to improve their customer service.
 Currently, customers cannot speak to a “live” person if they needed technical help.
 I would also recommend incentives such as:
 1. Loyalty reward points in form of cryptocurrencies
 2. Pay interest on balances in the hot digital wallet.
 3. Reduce fees and charges which are higher compared to the industry and could offer no international exchange fees